Stoke d'Abernon: Amenities and landmarks

 It has a railway station, named Cobham & Stoke D'Abernon to attract custom from the much larger village of Cobham which starts contiguously 0.5 mi to the north.
 It has been so named since its 1885 opening.

 In the east, on the main road to Leatherhead, is the Woodlands Park Hotel, the top of which is tile-hung in the Surrey style.
 A single-storey bay has a terracotta balustrade above, and the building has a half-timbered gable end front bay.
 Built in 1890, it is a relatively modern listed building, designed by Rowland Plumbe.
 The local pub-restaurant is The Old Plough which dates to the 16th century.

 The village has an active residents' association with a network of road representatives, but like those of neighbouring Cobham and Oxshott, and unlike similar groups in the rest of Elmbridge, it does not contest elections.

 The church, St Mary's, is Saxon with Norman and Victorian additions, and is famous for its monumental brasses, among them the oldest in the country.
-It is still active, and is Grade I listed.
+It is Surrey's oldest church, is still active, and is Grade I listed.

 Sports

-Since about 2006 the village has been home to the training ground of Premier League football club Chelsea.
+Since 2005 the village has been home to the training ground of Premier League football club Chelsea.

 Stoke D'Abernon Cricket Club was formed in 1870 and currently plays in the Surrey Championship.